matthewdurward/vmp/Readme.md

 Generate Vocabulary Management Profiles (vmp) for an individual text or corpus (text datasets).

-    from vmp import vmp, DataLoader
+    from vmp import VMP, LoadData

     # Example 1: Using a list of strings
     data = ["This is the first text.", "Here is the second text."]